Nassau County Summer Day Camps for Long Island Kids

 Greentrees Country Day School and Camp — Syosset

 For almost 30 years this camp has provided younger children with a safe and fun summer experience.
-Children 2-6 enjoy swimming, music and dance, theater, arts and crafts, cookouts, cooking, noncompetitive sports, yoga, and gymnastics.
-Camp staff have been trained in the safety and well-being of campers.
+Children 2-6 enjoy swimming, music and dance, theater, arts and crafts, cookouts, cooking, non-competitive sports, yoga, and gymnastics.
+Camp staff has been trained in the safety and well-being of campers.

 Hofstra University — Hempstead

 Choose from a number of programs at this specialty camp, including academics, sports, arts, and more; offerings rotate every two weeks.
-Half of the day is spent on that specialty, while the rest of the day features recreational sports, swimming, and lunch.
+Half of the day is spent on that specialty, while the rest of the day features recreational sports, swimming, and a daily hot buffet.
+The camp is open for children entering grades K-12.
+Transportation is included with all Specialty and Learning Institute programs.
 Among the more than 50 electives, children can focus on cheerleading, music, theater, dance, and more.
 The Hofstra Camp website is full of information on program choices.

 Long Island University Post Summer Day Camp — Brookville

 Parents can choose from three different options depending on a child's age.
-The Early Start Imagination Camp is perfect for children ages 3-5 who are starting camp for the first time.
+The Early Start Imagination Camp is perfect for children ages 3-5 who are starting a camp for the first time.
 The LIU Oasis Day Camp is geared for campers entering first through sixth grades.
-Its campus is divided into upper and lower camps, and counselors tailor the programs to fit an age group's needs.
+Its campus is divided into upper and lower camps, and counselors tailor the programs to fit any age group's needs.
 The Teen Travel camp is for campers in seventh, eighth, and ninth grades and features day trips and special overnights.
-LIU Oasis offers free bus service from the Port Washington and New Hyde Park areas to accommodate families affected by the closure of Oasis on the Sound.
+New families who register early are eligible for special discounts.